joshsoftware/FACET_BackEnd/README.md

 Step 3: Add environment variables

+Create a .env file in the directory.

+Copy all the fields from .env.local as it is provided as a template for .env file.

+Open .env file, paste all the fields from .env.local.

-Open .env.local and add DATABASE_URL in form of:
+Add DATABASE_URL to .env file in form of:
 ```
 postgresql://username:password@localhost:5432/facetdb
 ```

 Note: If your password have special character then uri must be in encode form.
 For ex.
 If password is 'pass@123' then it should be 'pass%40123'.

 step 4: Migrate db